Prohibition of Sexual Assault, Sexual Harassment, Dating and Domestic Violence, and Stalking

 Counseling and Medical Services and Other Available Support

-Seeking emotional support in the aftermath of sexual violence is very important for recovery.
-Pitt’s Sexual Harassment and Assault Response and Education coordinator offers specialized counseling services designed to assist students who have experienced sexual assault, dating violence, domestic violence, harassment, and stalking.
-The coordinator also can assist with referrals to specialized counseling services off campus.
+Seeking emotional support in the aftermath of a sexual assault can be very important for recovery.
+Pitt’s Office of Sexual Harassment and Assault Response and Education (SHARE) offers specialized counseling services designed to assist students who have experienced sexual assault, dating violence, domestic violence, harassment, and stalking.
+The office also can assist with referrals to specialized counseling services off campus.
 Additional counseling resources include the University Counseling Center (412-648-7930) or (412-648-7856) and Pittsburgh Action Against Rape (1-866-363-7273).

-Pitt’s Student Health Service provides ongoing confidential medical treatment for any physical problems related to an assault.
-The Student Health Service can assess for pregnancy risk; test and treat for sexually transmitted diseases; and assess, treat, and/or offer/give referrals for physical injuries.
-Student Health Service is located in the Wellness Center in Mark A. Nordenberg Hall, 119 University Place, 412-383-1800.
+Pitt’s Student Health Services provides ongoing confidential medical treatment for any physical problems related to an assault.
+Student Health Services can assess for pregnancy risk; provide counseling about emergency contraception; test and treat for sexually transmitted infections; and assess, treat, and/or offer/give referrals for physical injuries.
+Student Health Services is located in the Wellness Center in Mark A. Nordenberg Hall, 119 University Place, 412-383-1800.

-Any member of the University community also may contact the Office of Diversity and Inclusion at 412-648-7860 or email@example.com to report sexual misconduct or
+Any member of the University community also may contact the Office for Equity, Diversity, and Inclusion at 412-648-7860 or email@example.com to report sexual misconduct or seek resources.

 Warning Signs of Abuse